~12 min read

 Dimension Tables

 The "who, what, when, where" context.
-Products, Customers, Calendar.
+Cargo, Merchants, Stardate.
 Each has a unique key and descriptive attributes users filter and slice by.

 Descriptive Context

-The fact table sits in the middle with dimensions radiating outward, connected by one-to-many relationships -- each dimension row (1) can appear in many fact rows (*):
+Picture it like a hub and spokes.
+The fact table sits in the center, with dimension tables radiating outward.
+They're connected by one-to-many relationships, meaning each dimension row (1) can match many fact rows (*):

 Dimension